 Learn more about the top factors influencing the market and its projected growth, where the market is heading, and which AWP vendors and manufacturers are leading the way in our report below.

-Aerial lifts have replaced ladders and scaffolding on many worksites and have helped to improve the safety and efficiency of many types of projects.
+Aerial lifts have replaced ladders and scaffolding on many work sites.
+They have also helped to improve the safety and efficiency of many types of projects.
 However, OSHA investigates an average of 26 aerial lift-related deaths each year due to not complying with safety standards.

 Dallas is the 2nd-largest city in Texas (behind Houston), has one of the strongest local economies in the United States.
 More Fortune 500 companies per capita reside in Dallas than any other city, and it’s not even close.